oneapi-src/oneDAL/samples/cpp/arrow/README.md

 You can use Intel(R) DAAL Apache Arrow\* samples on Linux\*, Windows\*, and macOS\* operating systems.
 For a list of Intel(R) DAAL hardware and software requirements, refer to release notes for the version of Intel(R) DAAL you are using.

 ### Apache Arrow\* implementations against which Intel(R) DAAL has been validated:
-- Apache Arrow\* 0.15.0
+- Apache Arrow\* 0.15.1

-**Note:** Intel(R) DAAL is expected to work on higher Apache Arrow\* versions as well.
+**Note:** Intel(R) DAAL is expected to work on other Apache Arrow\* version as well.
 Let us know if you have any troubles with the distribution you are using.

 ## Preparation Before Build and Run
 ### Apache Arrow\* support